google/comprehensive-rust/src/running-the-course/translations.md

 - [German][de] by [@Throvn] and [@ronaldfw].
 - [Italian][it] by [@henrythebuilder] and [@detro].

+The full list of translations with their current status is also available either [as of their last update][translation-report] or [synced to the latest version of the course][synced-translation-report].

 If you want to help with this effort, please see [our instructions] for how to get going.
 Translations are coordinated on the [issue tracker].